permanentpixels/permanent_pixels_custom/content/blog/about-permanent-pixels.md

 ---
 title: About Permanent Pixels
 date: 2023-01-04
-description: An in-depth description of the Permanent Pixels Project
+description: An overview of the Permanent Pixels Project
 authors: Nico and Ben
 ---
 ## Overview